 1. What do I want to keep from this time?

 It’s not about forcing a silver lining around a difficult experience.
 (This only invalidates our natural response to pain and loss.)
-But, by gently challenging ourselves to consider the aspects of our lives over the past few months that have been supportive and beneficial, we can equip ourselves to navigate whatever comes next with greater intention and resiliency.
+But, by gently challenging ourselves to consider the aspects of our lives over the past year that have been supportive and beneficial, we can equip ourselves to navigate whatever comes next with greater intention and resiliency.